scmmmh/metadata-tutorial/source/next/index.rst

 Running inside a local Jupyter Notebook Server
 ++++++++++++++++++++++++++++++++++++++++++++++

-If you want to run a local Jupyter Notebook Server first run this command:
+If you want to run a local Jupyter Notebook Server, run the following additional installation command:

 .. sourcecode:: console